 The only special equipment you need is a canner with rack.
 This set includes a few other extra things like the funnel (for salsa and relishes) and jar lifter which are not necessary but I do find more useful than a ladle or tongs.

-While your water is coming to a boil, wash and sort the cucumbers.
+While your water is coming to a boil and the jar sterilization is happening, wash and sort your cucumbers.
 Smaller cucumbers will be pickled whole and the larger cucumbers will be “speared” by cutting lengthwise into 4 or 6 spears depending on cucumber size.
-Some cucumbers can be sliced for hamburger dill slices if you so desire.
+You can also slice cucumbers for hamburger dill slices.

-Recently, I read the enzymes found in the bloom end of a cucumber will make the pickle less crunchy so I started cutting the tip off both ends to make the cucumbers look uniform.
+You will also want to cut just the tip off both ends of the cucumbers.
+I do this because I read recently the enzymes found in the bloom end of a cucumber will make the pickle less crunchy.
+So you really only need to cut off the bloom end but I am not going to take the time to figure out which end is which so I just cut both ends.
 I don’t remember us doing this when I was young so do this or don’t.
 You won’t hurt my feelings!

 In a large pot, make the brine which consists of water, vinegar and pickling salt.
 Bring to a boil and then turn off.